Structural asymmetry as a fraud signature: detecting collusion with Heron's Information Coefficient

 To understand the role that Heron's Information Coefficient has as a measure of activity and protection of a networked system, we first consider a random graph model, Erdős-Rényi \cite{ErdosRenyi1960}.
 In this model, each link $i$ is independently activated according to a uniform distribution $p_i\in[0,1]$, where $p_i=0$ represents that link $i$ has no activity in the network, and $p_i=1$, its complete activity.
 Figure \ref{fig:er}(A) shows the average values of HIC for 100 experiments with different seeds.

 For small $p$ values, the inactive network closely resembles the complete graph, resulting in low HIC values.
 As $p$ increases, the topologies of the original, active, and inactive networks diverge until a maximum, reached when approximately 20\% of the links are active.
-Beyond this point, HIC gradually decreases until a local minimum in $p=0.5$.
-At this local minimum, the active and inactive networks are topologically similar subgraphs of the original network, as the probability of a link existence is 50\% in both.
+Beyond this point, the HIC gradually decreases until a local minimum in $p=0.5$.
+At this local minimum, the active and inactive networks are topologically similar subgraphs of the original network, as the probability of the existence of a link is 50\% in both.